Definitions

 About

-The Chinese character 粩 is a phono-semantic compound with the semantic radical 米 (rice) on the left, indicating its relation to grain-based foods, and the phonetic component 老 on the right, which provides its pronunciation.
-It primarily refers to a traditional deep-fried pastry snack from Minnan and Taiwanese cuisine, made by steaming a glutinous rice and taro dough, slicing it, frying until puffed, and coating with peanuts or sesame.
-Additionally, it carries a secondary meaning denoting the sustained offering of vegetarian meals in certain religious or communal settings.
+is a phono-semantic compound character with a left-right structure.
+Its semantic radical on the left denotes a connection to rice, grains, or grain-based foods, and the phonetic component on the right indicates its pronunciation.
+The character primarily denotes a specific traditional deep-fried pastry snack originating from the Minnan and Taiwanese culinary traditions.
+This snack is typically prepared by steaming a dough made from glutinous rice and taro, slicing it, deep-frying it until it puffs, and then coating it with peanuts or sesame seeds.
+In addition to its culinary meaning, has a secondary, highly specific meaning: it refers to the continuous, long-term provision of vegetarian meals or offerings in certain religious or communal contexts.